Nitr4m12/UltimateBotWConverter/README.md

 Drag and drop your BNP into the included bat file

 # Added supported formats
 BCML's converter is still limited, so using other tools to convert those files that it can't is our only option for now.
-With this script, I've automated the process of using thosr other tools and added this formats to the supported list:
+With this script, I've automated the process of using those other tools and added these formats to the supported list:
 - `.bars`
 - `.bfstm`
 - `.sbfres` (animations are untested, but I'm guessing there would be some problems)